 Courtney Finocchiaro Stamey

 2016-2018 Pastoral Resident Alum

-Courtney will begin her 2-year Residency in September 2016.
-This unique residency will provide an immersive experience in congregational ministry and a community ministry focus with Peacehaven Community Farm and will split her time between both ministries.
+Rev. Courtney Stamey was First Baptist’s second Pastoral Resident before her call to Northside Baptist in Clinton, MS where she has served as Senior Pastor since June 2018.
+Courtney began her 2-year Residency in September 2016.
+The 2016-2018 Residency is a shared program and partnership with Peacehaven Community Farm, where Courtney split her time between both ministries.
 A graduate of Wake Forest Divinity School (MDiv ’15) and Gardner-Webb University (BA in Religion and Public Relations), Courtney also has experience as a Chaplain Resident at Cone Health (2015-2016) and was ordained by FBC High Point.
-Courtney is originally from DeLand, FL.
+Amidst her work at First Baptist Greensboro, Courtney led in revamping Wednesday Night programming, worked to develop a grant model for the Carter Trust Fund, worked with college students, young adults, and was a mentor to ministry interns, and participated actively in preaching and worship leadership.
 In her free time Courtney enjoys playing disc golf, cooking, and being outdoors.
-She is married to Michael Stamey, who serves as the Minister to Students and Media at FBC High Point.
+She is married to Michael Stamey, who served as the Minister to Students and Media at FBC High Point.

 “The work of God extends beyond the church bells of Sunday morning to the inaudible seedling sprouting.
 This residency excites me because it seems to reflect the real trajectory of the people of God, spread beyond church walls.” -Rev. Courtney Stamey